A Sufficient Statistic for Influence in Structured Multiagent Environments: Conclusion, Discussion and Future Work

 \section{Conclusion, Discussion and Future Work}

-This paper makes a theoretical contribution to the field of decision making in factored multiagent settings.
-It defines a formulation of `influence' that enables an agent to perform, under certain assumptions, a lossless abstraction of the decision making problem it faces.
-That is, we prove that, for a given abstraction in terms of a \emph{local-form }model, an \emph{influence point} is a sufficient statistic for the part of the problem that is abstracted away.
-The local-form model and influence point together induce what we call an \emph{influence-augmented local model}:\emph{ }a local model that is sufficient to compute a best response.
+This paper makes a theoretical contribution to the field of decision making in factored multiagent settings by giving a rigorous definition of \emph{influence-based abstraction (IBA) }in such settings.
+It defines a notion of `influence' that enables an agent in a POMDP to perform a lossless abstraction of the decision making problem it faces.
+That is, we prove that, for a given abstraction in terms of a \emph{local-form model}, an \emph{influence point} is a sufficient statistic for the part of the problem that is abstracted away.
+The local-form model and influence point together induce what we call an \emph{influence-augmented local model~(IALM)}:\emph{ }a local model that is sufficient to compute an exact best response.

-The proof of sufficiency is not only a validation of the theory.
-It also serves a practical purpose: it isolates the core technical property that needs to hold for sufficiency in \lem\ref{lem:localTransitionSufficiency_Pxmxm} in \sect\ref{sec:suff:local-transitions}.
-In this way it 1) conveys insight into the nature of how abstraction of state latent factors affects value, 2) provides a derivation that can be used to obtain simplifications of the definition of influence (\dfn\ref{dfn:influence}) in simpler cases, and 3) provides a recipe of how to prove similar results in problems which add even more complexities.
+The proof of sufficiency also serves a practical purpose: it isolates the core technical property (in \sect\ref{sec:suff:local-transitions}) that needs to hold for sufficiency.
+In this way it conveys insight into the nature of \emph{how} abstraction of latent state factors affects value, provides a derivation that can be used to obtain simplifications of the definition of influence in simpler cases, and provides a recipe of how to prove similar results in more general cases.

-We emphasize that this definition of influence is not a magic bullet: while the influence-augmented local model is sufficient to compute a best-response locally, the computation of the required influence point itself is an intractable inference problem in general.
-However, in certain specific cases where this problem \emph{is} feasible it can enable faster best-response computations and search for multiagent plans via \emph{influence search }\cite{Witwicki10ICAPS,Witwicki12AAMAS}.
-As such, an important direction of future work would investigate how the definition of influence presented in this paper can support influence search in more general settings.